top of page

 Workshop Facilitator, Healing Arts, Art on First, November 2024

-Through writing, collaging, and various art styles, participants created a picture of personal resilience.
+Through writing, collaging, and various artistic modes, self-identified domestic violence survivors created pictures of personal resilience.
 At the end of the workshop, participants came together for a presentation to share their story of resilience and connect through the power of storytelling.

 Developed and performed original stories for people of all ages with the main objective to improve children’s connection to literacy.
-Consistently presented at state-wide conferences, speaking to teachers, librarians, and administrators.
+Consistently presented at state-wide conferences and events, speaking to primary and secondary level educators, librarians, and administrators.

-• Audiobook narrator for It All Started with a Bicycle by Plum McCauley (Amazon/Audible) July 2015
+• Audiobook narrator: It All Started with a Bicycle by Plum McCauley, July 2015

 PROFESSIONAL MEMBERSHIPS